tidyverse/tidyverse.org/content/blog/recipes-update-04-2022/index.md

 ## themis

 A new step [`step_smotenc()`](https://themis.tidymodels.org/reference/step_smotenc.html) was added thanks to [Robert Gregg](https://github.com/RobertGregg).
-This step applies the SMOTENC algorithm to synthetically generate observations from minority classes.
+This step applies the [SMOTENC algorithm](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C7&q=SMOTENC+&btnG=) to synthetically generate observations from minority classes.
 The SMOTENC method can handle a mix of categorical and numerical predictors, which was not possible using the existing SMOTE method which could only operate on numeric predictors.

 The `hpc_data` illustrates this use case neatly.
-The data set contains characteristics of HPC Unix jobs and how long they took to run (the outcome `class`).
+The data set contains characteristics of HPC Unix jobs and how long they took to run (the outcome column is `class`).
 The outcome is not that balanced, with some classes having almost 10 times fewer observations than others.
 One way to deal with an imbalance like this is to over-sample the minority observations to mitigate the imbalance.

 <div class="highlight">